elkcityhazard/chef-frank/content/recipes/beef-dishes/beef-pot-roast-recipe/index.md

 date: 2019-12-15T00:28:03+00:00

 ---
-Beef Pot Roast for a Delicious Supper is a Quick Easy Recipe with [Potatoes][1] and Carrots, and only takes 15 Minutes to Prepare, then place in Oven to Roast.
+Beef Pot Roast for a Delicious Supper is a Quick Recipe with [Potatoes][1] and Carrots, and only takes 15 Minutes to Prepare, then place in Oven to Roast.
 Sunday we&#8217;re having Pot Roast!

 ## Pot Roast of Beef (English cut or Chuck) Ingredients